OPROSVOs/frensync/SETUP.md

 ### Which fields are which
 Since 4chan /b/ is no longer in forced anon mode, the native fields (QuickReply box) work again with some limits.
-The name field in the QR is sent only to 4chan.
-Only tripcodes don't work here.
+There are two sets of fields: The native and 4chanX ones as well as the ones in the FS settings.

-The email field in the QR is sent only to 4chan and "sage" & "fortune" work here.
+The QR fields are only sent to 4chan.
+Names work but no tripcodes.
+The email field works and "sage" & "fortune" have a function here.
-The name field in the QR is sent only to 4chan and work when creating a new thread.
+And the subject is shown when creating a new thread.

-The fields in the FS settings (or NS, CuteSync) are running on top of that, are **not** sent to 4chan and have no special function.
+The fields in the FS settings (or NS, CuteSync) are running on top of that, are **not** sent to 4chan (and therefore have no special function like sage or fortune).
-The name field in FS have support for tripcodes, the email can be a fully written link, the subject always works and theres name color.
+The name field in FS had support for tripcodes, the email can be a fully written link, the subject always works and theres name color.

 ### What is a tripcode?
 TLDR: A way around not using an account.
 Instead of a user&pass you only have a password/tripcode and the server displays the hash of it.